CharleneHu-42/HuggingFace-test/benchmarks/optimum-intel/README.md

 $$avg\_tpot = (avg\_latency_{max\_new\_tokens=20}-avg\_latency_{max\_new\_tokens=1})/(20-1)$$
 By default, the `run_benchmark.sh` script will run max_new_tokens=1 and max_new_tokens=20.
 For more input options, pls checkout the script `run_benchmark.sh`.

+Please note that for ipex mode you have to first downgrade the transformers version with `pip install transformers==4.31.0` and than run `bash run_benchmark.sh ipex xpu`.